UBC-DSCI/introduction-to-datascience-python/source/editors.md

 +++

-**Lindsey Heagy** is an Assistant Professor in the Department of Earth, Ocean, and Atmospheric Sciences at the University of British Columbia.
+**Lindsey Heagy** is an Assistant Professor in the Department of Earth, Ocean, and Atmospheric Sciences and director of the Geophysical Inversion Facility at the University of British Columbia.
+Her research combines computational methods in numerical simulations, inversions, and machine learning to answer questions about the subsurface of the Earth.
+Primary applications include mineral exploration, carbon sequestration, groundwater and environmental studies.
+She completed her BSc at the University of Alberta, her PhD at the University of British Columbia, and held a Postdoctoral research position at the University of California Berkeley prior to starting her current position at UBC.

 +++